ernestohegi/twitter-tracker/README.md

 - Checkout the repository.
 - Run `npm install`.
 - Create a *twitter-configuration.js* file from the example one.
-- Load tour Twitter app credentials into the created configuration file.
+- Load your Twitter app credentials into the created configuration file.
 - Run `node twitter-tracker --track=[MY_TRACKING_QUERY]`.